 Services And Runtimes

-- which ports and mounts the service needs
+- which ports and host paths the service needs

-- how the service should appear in discovery through
+- how the service should be published through

 spec.expose